ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 ### @function ag-param

-If you're using Sass, you can write CSS rules that reference the value of a theme parameter.
+If you're using Sass, you can write CSS rules that reference the value of a CSS variable.
 For example, this rule would invert the foreground and background colours in the header: